AdaCore/style_checker/README.md

 are considered Python fragments, meanning that these files contain python code, but this code is not necessarily complete or self-sufficient.

-For those files, the style-checking does not include running `pyflakes`.
+For those files, the violations which can legitimately occur because they are fragments (e.g. undefined name) are excluded from the list of errors being reported.

 Turning Style Checks Off
 ........................